RMH286/ECE-3400-fa-2017-Team-2/docs/lab1.md

 ### Analog Pins and Serial Monitor

 While digital I/O is nice, often times analog inputs are necessary as signals in the real world are analog.
 The arduino has six analog input pins (A0 -> A5).
-Since these pins only serv as inputs, they do not need to be configured as an input/output pin like the digital pins in the previous section.
+Since these pins only serve as inputs, they do not need to be configured as an input/output pin like the digital pins in the previous section.
 In order to provide an analog signal to the arduino uno, we used a potentiometer to produce a varying voltage value.

 #### Analog Pins

-We wired a pontentiometer in series with a 300Ohm resistor to test the analog pins.
-We used a serial print function to display the value of the pin in mV to the serial monitor, which can be accessed under the tools bar in Arduino IDE.
-The max voltage we read was 1.024 V.
+We wired a potentiometer in series with a 300 Ohm resistor to test the analog pins.
+We used a serial print function to display the scaled input values in the serial monitor, which can be accessed under the tools bar in Arduino IDE.
+The serial monitor displayed values from 0 to 1023, which scaled to 0V to 5V.

 #### Analog Output

 We used the value of the potentiometer to vary the brightness of the LED.
 The LED must be hooked up to one of the 4 pins that allow PWM.
-The analogwrite function allowed us to write the value of the pontentiometer to the digital pin with the LED so that the brightness changed when the potentiometer value changed.
+The analogwrite function allowed us to write the value of the potentiometer to the digital pin with the LED so that the brightness changed when the potentiometer value changed.

 ![LEDLight](./assets/images/LEDLight.jpg)